Using data input tables to enter & upload data

 - Can't be used in joins unless the table is pushed to a database.
 Setting the connection's Schema for table upload property enables this functionality.
 Refer to the setup guide for your database for more information.

-Adding a source table to a workbook
+Adding a data input table to a workbook

-Source tables can be added in the workbook of any document.
 In a workbook, navigate to Edit > New blank table.
-A new tab with a blank source table will display.
+A new tab with a blank data input table will display.

 To get data into the table, you can manually enter it or upload a CSV or XLSX: